1 Nature is maximally efficient

 Another attempt.
 Every photon detection requires an action ℏ.
 In nature, there is just no way to detect a 1/2 or a 1/100 of a photon.
 Photons are elementary: they cannot be split.

-The famous discussion match between Einstein and Bohr can be seen as a continuous attempt by Einstein to measure actions below ℏ.
+The famous discussion between Einstein and Bohr can be seen as a continuous attempt by Einstein to measure actions below ℏ.
 But nature does not allow this.
-Even Einstein, who in the beginning was adamant that this was possible, then changed his mind.
+Einstein, who in the beginning was adamant that this was possible, later changed his mind.
 There is a lower limit to action.

-Summary.In 1899, quantum theory was born with Planck's discovery that action is quantized in multiples of ℏ, and that no smaller action value can be measured.
+Summary.In 1899, quantum theory was born with Planck's discovery that action is quantized in multiples of the minimum measurable value ℏ.
 The principle of quantized action was confirmed by all subsequent experiments.

 Possible falsification.Measure a smaller action value than the lower limit given by the quantum of action.